thediveo/gons/README.md

 The existing namespaces to join/switch into are referenced by their paths in the filesystem (such as `/proc/123456/ns/mnt`), and are specified using environment variables.
 Set only the environment variables for those namespaces that should be switched at startup.
-The names of the environment variables are as follows:
+These variables need to be set before your application is started.
+The names of the environment variables are as follows and must be all lowercase:

 - `cgroupns=...`
 - `ipcns=...`
 - `mntns=...`
 - `netns=...`
-- `pidns=...` (*please note that this does not switch your applications own PID namespace, but rather controls the PID namespace any child processes of your application will be put into.*)
+- `pidns=...` (*please note that this does not switch your application's own PID namespace, but rather controls the PID namespace any child processes of your application will be put into.*)
 - `userns=...`